murraycadzow/2021-obss-day3/_episodes/01-dataprep.md

 Well done, We are now going to fetch our barcodes:

 > ## Exercise
-> 1.
->
 > 2. You will need to specify the set of barcodes used in the construction of the RAD library.
-Remember, each P1 adaptor in RAD has a particular DNA sequence (an inline barcode) that gets sequenced first, allowing data to be associated with individual samples.
+Each P1 adaptor in RAD read has a particular inlineDNA barcode (an inline barcode) that gets sequenced first, allowing data to be associated with individual samples.
 To save you some time, the barcode file is at: `/nesi/project/nesi02659/obss_2021/resources/gbs/lane1_barcodes.txt` Copy it to the `dataprep/` where you currently are.
 Have a look at them. (*
 >
 > 4. Based on the barcode file, can you check how many samples were multiplexed together in this RAD library
 >> ## Solution